-First Look Amazon UK TV Review: The Looming Tower
+First Look UK TV review: The Looming Tower

 Martyn Conterio | On 24, Feb 2018

-What seems so fresh in our minds, as if it were just yesterday, is today part of early 21st century history, two decades so far almost entirely dominated by a seemingly endless battle against Islamist terror organisations, copycat psychos and unpopular wars in the Middle East and Central Asia.
+What seems so fresh in our minds, as if it were just yesterday, is today part of early 21st-century history, two decades so far almost entirely dominated by a seemingly endless battle against Islamist terror organisations and wars in the Middle East and Central Asia.
 The cultural and historical scars of 9/11 are still raw, still mending, still haunting us like an unshakeable nightmare.
 20 years ago, nobody outside the intelligence community or security journalists had really heard of Al Qaeda, the terrorist group headed by Osama bin Laden, scion of a billionaire Saudi Arabian family, despite their campaigns against US interests in the mid to late 1990s.
-But 11th September 2001 woke the world up to their twisted ideology; bin Laden became a household name, public enemy number one.
+But on 11th September 2001 woke the world up to their twisted ideology; bin Laden became a household name, public enemy number one.

 The weakest element is the occasional focus on backstories regarding the lives of the men leading the chase.
 While Wright’s book touches on this, in a 10-episode season, do we really need to know that O’Neill was a playboy operator with two girlfriends on the go and a wife back home he ignores, or that Ali Soufan (Rahim) is struggling to fit in and in one scene is accused of performative patriotism?
 All of these things could have been achieved through the pursuit of Osama bin Laden storyline.
 The inclusion of backstory suggests there were fears that presenting these men and women purely at work would make them unrelatable as humans and characters, but when it’s done so poorly, as in Bill Camp’s subplot, where his FBI agent Robert Chesney romances a woman at the Nairobi embassy, it feels like a bad move – a touch of bland and safe Hollywood thinking, as if some personal investment needs to be put forth for the viewers to feel emotionally attached to these people, when the monumental events of the recent past are being shaped and the memory of 9/11 should be more than enough.
 Perhaps it was intended as a break or reprieve from the thriller aspects, but it simply stops the plot dead in its tracks.